 Design, technology and digital expression.
-A selection of my work.
+A selection of my works.

-The installation will serve as the main digital showcase of the forty-four Norwegian National Parks spread across the country.
+The installation will serve as the main digital showcase of the 44 Norwegian National Parks, 7 of which are in Svalbard.

-Every Visitor Center has a touchscreen that opens up on a large map of Norway that people can explore until the farthest recesses of Svalbard.
+The installation in displayed on a large touch screen located in 15 Visitor Centers throughout the country.
+The touchscreen opens up on a large map of Norway that stretches until the farthest recesses of Svalbard.
 The map highlights every national park that can be selected for a more in-depth presentation.

 A three dimensional rendering of a single national park provides people with an overview of the landscape and its topography.
 Special labeled pins highlight points-of-interest that visitors can touch to access further multimedia content.
 A photo-gallery and a video provides a panoramic overview of the area's vegetation, animal world, visitor centers and remarkable locations.